Tochukz/Data-Structures-and-Algorithms/Cracking-the-Coding-Interview-4th/README.md

 [Code Examples](https://www.careercup.com/careercup_book_solutions)

 __My Code Examples__
 The original examples in the book was written in Java.
-I have adapted my own examples for C# and compiled it using the `csi.exe`
+I have adapted my own examples for C# and compiled them using the `csi.exe`

 __Using csi to compile C#__
 You can use `csi.exe` to interpret C# script file